Targeted Relief • Prescription Required

 Safety & Possible Side Effects

 Common effects may include mild vaginal irritation, itching, or temporary discomfort at the application site.
 Short-term effects such as localized redness or dryness often resolve with continued use or dose adjustment.
-Rare reactions may include allergic responses or pelvic discomfort—report these to your provider immediately.
+Rare reactions may include allergic responses or pelvic discomfort and should be reported to your healthcare provider immediately.

 Disclaimer: This content is for educational purposes only and is not a substitute for medical advice.
 Always consult your healthcare provider before starting, changing, or discontinuing compounded LDN vaginal cream/gel therapy.